-The Contactor must submit unaudited financial information in an Excel file through SharePoint via the Financial Reporting Package, and a flat file through the SFTP server, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contactor must submit unaudited financial information, including financial statements, in an Excel file through SharePoint via the Financial Reporting Package, and a flat file through the FTP server, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
 The Contractor must utilize both the AHCCCS prepared Excel template and the flat file specifications as specified in the AHCCCS Financial Reporting Guide.